10650-hero-esrange-fltrd.png

 NIB’s carbon compensation projects support the UN SDGs

-To offset our internal emissions from 2021 and 2022, we have purchased carbon dioxide removal credits from projects that store CO2 in soil, biochar and in bio-based construction materials.
-Through these projects, NIB not only ensures the durable removal of its own carbon footprint but also supports circular economy projects in its member countries.
+To offset our internal emissions from 2021, 2022, 2023 we have purchased carbon dioxide removal credits from projects that store CO2 in soil, biochar, bio-based construction applications and carbonated materials.
+This way, NIB not only ensures durable removal of its own carbon footprint but also supports circular economy developments.
+The carbon credits are not counted as emission reduction towards our climate target progress.

 In addition to carbon removal projects, we also voluntarily support environmental projects in the Nordic and Baltic countries.
-So far, NIB’s contributions support peatland restauration in Finland, protecting old-growth forests in Lithuania, dam removal and river restauration in Finland as well as cleaning the port operations around the Baltic Sea.
+So far, NIB’s contributions support peatland and nature restauration works, dam removal and conservation of endangered species in Finland, protecting old-growth forests in Lithuania, as well as cleaning the port operations around the Baltic Sea.
 Through supporting these projects, NIB aims to enhance biodiversity in our region.

 Annual reports